duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 * `uniq` removes duplicate lines from standard input (remember to sort it first!)
 * `cut` lets you pick particular columns of the input to keep
 * `tr` translates characters into others

+If you give it two equal length strings, it will swap characters in the first string in standard input for the corresponding characters from the second string.

 ~~~~
 $ echo veryinsecurepassword | tr osi 05!